bellinux/pframework/index.md

   <body>
     <script src="https://app.protobject.com/framework/p.js"></script>
     <script src="config.js"></script>
+    <h1 style="font-family:sans-serif; text-align:center; margin-top:20px">This is the button</h1>
     <script>
-      // Create a Button component
-      const button = new Protobject.Button({
+      // A button is created with the following configurations: const button = new Protobject.Button({
-        text: "Click Me",
+        text: "Click Me", // Text displayed on the button
         style: {
-          backgroundColor: "blue",
+          backgroundColor: "blue", // Button background color
-          color: "white",
+          color: "white", // Text color
-          padding: "10px 20px"
-        }
+          padding: "10px 20px", // Internal spacing of the button (top-bottom, left-right)
+          width: "calc(100% - 160px)", // Lamp width
+          height: "calc(100% - 160px)", // Lamp height
+          top: "80px", // Position from the top
+          left: "80px", // Position from the left
+          borderRadius: "20px",
+        },
       });

+      // An action is defined for when the button is pressed.
-      // Send a message when button is pressed button.onPressed(() => {
+      // It displays a message in the console and sends the value 'true' to the "index.html" file. button.onPressed(() => {
-        Protobject.Core.send(true).to("index.html");
-      });
+        Protobject.Core.send(true).to("index.html"); // Send message to the file });

+      // An action is defined for when the button is released.
-      // Send a message when button is released button.onRelease(() => {
+      // It displays a message in the console and sends the value 'false' to the "index.html" file. button.onRelease(() => {
-        Protobject.Core.send(false).to("index.html");
-      });
+        Protobject.Core.send(false).to("index.html"); // Send message to the file });
     </script>
   </body>
 </html>

 ```

 [Edit on Glitch](https://glitch.com/edit/#!/protobject-basic-framework){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 target="_blank"}